MojeeIO/Mojee/README.md

 ![Mojee - A lighting fast Emoji libraries](https://user-images.githubusercontent.com/62210/97496776-14ea7880-192f-11eb-9c49-68c7260ff76d.png)

-Mojee's big party trick is the ultra high-performance parse and replacement of emoji `:short-codes:` within a block of text.
+Mojee's big party trick is the ultra-high-performance parse and replacement of emoji `:short-codes:` within a block of text.
 Pass a string of text to Mojee, and Mojee will convert any emoji `:short-codes:` found with actual emoji character instances.
 Here's a basic Mojee `Replace` sample:

 ```csharp
 // Replace all shortcodes with an emoji